isc-projects/kea/doc/sphinx/arm/config.rst

 are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.

-User context can be added and edited in structures suported by Commands.
+User context can be added and edited easily in structures suported by API commands.

+We encourage Kea users to utilize this functions to store information used by other systems and custom hooks.

 For example `subnet4-update` command can be used to add user context data to existing subnet.